Shoulder Impingement, Symptoms, Cause & Treatment Options

 Symptoms Of An Impingement Syndrome

 However, in some cases, the pain may radiate to the arm or elbow.
-Some patients will complain of having difficulty in carrying out daily tasks such as removing their shirt or lifting their shoulder.
+Some patients will complain of having difficulty in carrying out daily tasks such as removing their shirt or lifting their shoulders.
 In more severe cases, some patients even experience pain while sleeping on the affected arm, which disturbs their sleep.
 Whereas some patients only feel the pain when they lift heavy objects.

-Best Clinical Non-surgical Treatment for Shoulder Pain and Impingements
+Best Clinical Non-surgical Treatment For Shoulder Pain & Impingements